nahoj/playtag/README.md

 ### Usage
 #### Playing

-playtag can read media files with (or without) a Playtag tag by acting as a wrapper to MPlayer or VLC.
+The `playtag` program can read media files with (or without) a Playtag tag by acting as a wrapper to MPlayer or VLC.
 Do

     Open with > VLC+playtag